We began our second day in London by grabbing breakfast twice.

 When I was growing up I had a mild obsession with Alice in the Wonderland.
 And now I was literally walking on the burial location of Lewis Carroll.
 Actually, I was essentially walking on my entire life’s worth of English class, also known as Poet’s corner.

 But while it was mildly morbid, it was no less brilliant.

 We had planned to visit Buckingham Palace after Westminster Abbey but as had timed tickets which didn’t allow entry for another two hours, we spent some time roaming St. James Park.

-Back home in New York, my absolute favorite place in city, especially when it comes to clearing my mind is Central Park.
+Back home in New York, my absolute favorite place in the city, especially when it comes to clearing my mind, is Central Park.
 I love the open space, of which we have very little of; the adorable Alice in Wonderland statues, and the fact that it lies right in between my two favorite museums: The Museum of Natural History and The Museum of Metropolitan Art.

 Naturally, I had no qualms with spending good portions of our days wandering St. Stephen’s Green in Dublin, and St. James Park in London.